 - Disney Plus and ESPN Plus included

-- Pay more to get rid of Hulu ads
+- Pay more to get rid of Hulu and Disney ads

 - No local PBS stations

 YouTube TV is perhaps the best alternative to Hulu Plus Live TV if you want most of your local channels.
-At $64.99 a month, it’s a bit cheaper than Hulu Plus Live TV, but you get access to more network affiliates.
-In addition to ABC, CBS, NBC, and FOX stations, you also get access to some other syndicated stations in your area, plus your local PBS channels.
-The CW is also available, but only as an on-demand service and not as a live TV channel.
+At $72.99 a month, it’s a bit more expensive than Hulu Plus Live TV, but you get access to more network affiliates.
+In addition to ABC, CBS, NBC, and Fox stations, you also get access to some other syndicated stations in your area, plus your local PBS channels.
+The CW is available, but only as an on-demand service and not as a live TV channel.

 In addition, you have over 100 channels to access for the base price, unlimited cloud DVR space, and support for up to six profiles per account.
-If you don’t care about losing access to the Hulu, Disney Plus, or ESPN Plus content libraries, this is an excellent service to watch local channels on Roku devices.
+If you don’t care about losing access to the Hulu, Disney Plus, or ESPN Plus content libraries, this is an excellent service.

 - Most major local network affiliates, including PBS